Unlimited: No More Hatred!

 There is a power that is stronger than hatred.
 It is the power of forgiveness.

 During WWII, Scottish soldiers were forced by their Japanese captors to labor on a jungle railroad.
-Under the brutality of the Japanese, the men degenerated to barbarous behaviour.
+Under the brutality of the Japanese, the men degenerated to barbarous behavior.
 One afternoon, a shovel went missing.

 The officer got his gun and threatened to kill them all on the spot unless the missing shovel was produced.
 Finally, one man stepped forward.
 The officer picked up another shovel, and beat the man to death.